 As a new business you will be given a business registration number comprising 14 digits in total, known as your SIRET.

 The first 9 numbers are your SIRENE, which is your registration number on the national business register.

 The last 5 digits are your NIC (Numéro Interne de Classement), which identifies the business geographically.

-In addition, and separately from your SIRET, you will also be given a 5 figure code which identifies your business activity.
-Since 2008 this code is called the APE (Activité Principale Exercée).
+In addition, and separately from your SIRET, you will also be given a 5 figure code which identifies your business activity, called the APE (Activité Principale Exercée).
 It used to be called the NAF - Nomenclature des Activités Françaises.

-There are hundreds of different business activity codes, a complete list of which is contained on the site of the French national statistical agency INSEE.
+There are hundreds of different business activity codes, a complete list of which is contained on the website of the French national statistical agency INSEE.